 How to Save On Utilities When Working from Home

-Now that many Americans have been working from home for more than a month, some have been surprised by the higher utility bills that result.
+Now that many Americans have been working from home for months, some have been surprised by the higher utility bills that result.
 But it stands to reason that being home all day and working online would result in higher electric bills, while frequent hand washing and running the dishwasher every day has caused water bills to spike.
 Here’s how you can save money on your utility bills while working from home.

 Let the Sunshine In

 Set up your work area near a window or other spot that gets a good amount of natural light throughout the day.
 Not only will it keep you from having to turn on the lights, sunlight is a mood-booster, too.
 If you’re bothered by glare on your computer screen, an inexpensive screen filter helps eliminate it (and cuts down on blue light exposure, as well).

 One of the perks of working from home is being able to multi-task with a few household chores during the day.
 But be aware of the timing.
 Check with your utility providers to see what they consider “peak hours.”
 That’s when there’s the highest demand in your area for electricity and using it will cost you the most.
 Try to minimize the amount of electricity you use during peak hours, and run major appliances like the dishwasher, washing machine, and clothes dryer early in the morning or later in the evening.

 Make Incremental Changes

 It’s that time of year when some parts of the country already need air conditioning, while others still need the heat.
 And then there are the lucky folks who can open their windows and enjoy the fresh air and spring breezes.
 Wherever you are, small changes can help keep your utility costs low while you’re working from home.